University of Wisconsin–Oshkosh: History

-In 1871 Oshkosh State Normal School, a teacher-training school was established.
+In 1871, Oshkosh State Normal School, a teacher-training school was established.
 It became the first school of this type in the nation to have a kindergarten; Professor Rose C. Swart introduced practice teaching in 1872.
 Tuition was originally free to all who declared their intention to teach in Wisconsin public schools.

-In 1916, fire destroyed the main campus building; Dempsey Hall replaced it in 1918.
+Fire destroyed the main campus building in 1916; Dempsey Hall replaced it in 1918.
 The institution changed its name to Oshkosh State Teachers College in 1927 and Wisconsin State College-Oshkosh in 1951.
 Graduate school was added in 1963.
 In 1971, the institution merged into the University of Wisconsin System, becoming the University of Wisconsin–Oshkosh.
-Led by Chancellor Andrew J. Leavitt, UW Oshkosh serves the region as the third largest university in Wisconsin with an annual on- and off-campus enrollment of nearly 14,000.
 The university has pledged a campus goal of being carbon-neutral by 2030.

-In 2018, the University of Wisconsin System dissolved the University of Wisconsin Colleges, and their campuses became affiliated with area universities in the system.
-University of Wisconsin–Oshkosh now operates satellite campuses in Fond du Lac, Wisconsin as University of Wisconsin–Oshkosh, Fond du Lac Campus (formerly UW-Fond du Lac) and Menasha, Wisconsin as University of Wisconsin–Oshkosh, Fox Cities Campus (formerly UW-Fox Valley).
+The University of Wisconsin System dissolved the University of Wisconsin Colleges in 2018 and their campuses became affiliated with area universities in the system.
+University of Wisconsin–Oshkosh formerly operated satellite campuses in Fond du Lac, Wisconsin as University of Wisconsin–Oshkosh, Fond du Lac Campus (formerly UW-Fond du Lac) and Menasha, Wisconsin as University of Wisconsin–Oshkosh, Fox Cities Campus (formerly UW-Fox Valley).

-Recognition

-UW Oshkosh is the second-largest purchaser of renewable energy in Wisconsin and ranks 23rd among U.S. colleges and universities in renewable energy use.

-The UW Oshkosh Model United Nations program has won over 30 Outstanding Delegation awards at the National Model United Nations.
+In 2023, the university faced significant financial challenges.
+State legislators had imposed a tuition freeze through 2021, enrollment had declined, and the state legislature cut the university system's budget by $32 million (the amount equal to what they believed was previously spent on diversity and equity programs and services throughout the system).
+In response, the university planned to address its $18 million deficit by requiring all employees to take furlough days and eliminating 200 non-faculty jobs.
+In April 2024, the faculty responded with a vote of no confidence in then-Chancellor Andrew Leavitt's leadership.